pupil-labs/pupil-docs/user-docs/pupil-player.md

 You can compare `2d` and `3d` mapping results by creating two sections with the same calibration and mapping ranges.
 </aside>

 To add reference points manually, you need to enable the `Natural feature edit mode`.
-Afterwards you can add markers by clicking at the corresponding place in the world video.
+Afterwards you can add markers by clicking on the corresponding location in the world video.
 To delete single natural features, simply click on them again while the edit mode is enabled.
 You can delete all natural features at once by clicking the button `Clear natural features`.

 Sections are visualized as horizontal lines above the seek bar.
 The thick lines denote calibration ranges and thin lines denote mapping ranges.
 The reference points that are used for each section are visualized as points behind the corresponding lines.